 While on board the

 train, all transfers and excursions are operated

 as a group with other passengers who may or

 itinerary in reverse without any changes to the

 content of the tour.
-Please check the itinerary when
+Please check the itinerary

-the national railway facilities of Zimbabwe, South
+the train uses the national railway facilities of

-possibility that the train could be delayed, stopped or
+and Mozambique, there is the possibility that the train could be delayed, stopped or

 rerouted at any time.
 Daily activities could

 therefore be shortened, altered or cancelled.